 MAcc Program Handbook

-The Master in Accountancy (“MAcc”) program, offered by the AACSB-accredited Department of Accounting at the College of Business, develops strong technical and professional accounting skills considerably beyond the introductory courses presented to undergraduates.
+The Master of Accountancy (“MAcc”) program, offered by the AACSB-accredited Department of Accounting at the College of Business, develops strong technical and professional accounting skills considerably beyond the introductory courses presented to undergraduates.
 Students completing the program receive a well-rounded business education.
 In addition to graduate accounting courses, students are exposed to basic courses in the functional area of business.
 The MAcc program emphasizes the skills needed to succeed in the business community, including teamwork, leadership and the ability to communicate effectively.

 Specifically, upon completion of the program students will understand the theoretical underpinnings of the “General Accepted Accounting Principles” (GAAP), the ethical standards applicable to the profession, the role of accounting in capital markets, and the role of taxes in operations and decision making.
 Further, they will have acquired and enhanced critical thinking as well as their written and oral communication skills.